 You can use lemon balm fresh from the garden or dry it for use throughout the year.
 To dry it, strip the leaves from the stems.
 Lay them on a drying screen out of direct sunlight until crispy.
 Store the leaves in airtight containers until you are ready to use them

-It is a popular herb in both the kitchen and home apothecary.
+Lemon balm is a popular herb in both the kitchen and home apothecary.
 In cooking, fresh or dried leaves can be used as mint would be in sauces, salad dressings, and soups.
 It is easily made into a tea, a tincture, or an infused oil.
+Here are some of my favorite ways to use the lemon balm plant.

 See how to make Lemon Balm Infused Oil here.
 This oil can be used in skincare recipes or, if a culinary oil is used, in cooking.